 Yes, we say months and we mean months, because if you really want to re-build strength and confidence in your movement then it takes time and consistent effort.
 The good news is that we are here to support you on your way.

-The other plus for Pilates is that you don’t need any equipment other than a comfortable mat that you use on the floor so you can practice it anywhere which is very important because your road to solving your back pain will require consistency and commitment from your part.
+The other plus for Pilates is that you don’t need any equipment other than a comfortable mat that you use on the floor so you can practice exercises for low back pain anywhere which is very important because your road to solving your back pain will require consistency and commitment from your part.

-We are there to help teach and guide you on your path pain free living.
+We are there to help teach and guide you through exercises foe low back pain.